 Identify and Accept

-Identify and accept all the things that you have control over and take personal responsibility for them.
+Lastly, identify and accept all the things that you have control over and take personal responsibility for them.

-• Your actions and behavior
+•actions and behavior

-• What you do and how you react when adversity hits
+• what you do and how you react when adversity hits

-• How you handle problems
+•how you handle problems

-• How you seek solutions to problems
+•to seek solutions to problems

-• How you react to others
+•choose how you react to others

-• How you do your job
+• do your job well

-you treat yourself
+• treat yourself well

 Conclusion Eradicate Victim Mentality with Personal Responsibility